Plokie/Voxel_Miner/Scripts/README.txt

 	Called when the player presses the Jump key (Usually space bar)

 "Player.Hurt" :
-	Args:
+	1 Arg:
-		hurtAmt - The damage taken
+		hurtAmt - The damage taken (int)
-		cause - The reason for the damage

 	Called when the player is hurt

+"Player.Use" :
+	4 Args:
+		x,y,z - The int positions of the block the player is looking at id - The int id of the item being held / used

+	Called when the player right clicks with an item while looking at a block

+"Player.Loaded" :
+	No arguments

+	Called when the player is fully loaded into the world (its safe to edit world data after this is called)

 "ChunkLoaded" :
-	Args:
+	3 Args:
-		cx, cy, cz - 3 float arguments of the chunk's index in chunk-based coordinates
+		cx, cy, cz - 3 int arguments of the chunk's index in chunk-based coordinates